 Identify Dred Scott and the outcome of his trials before various state and federal courts

 Dred Scott sued his owner for freedom in a Missouri court in 1846 claiming that his precense and residence in free territories required his emancipation.
 The case was dismissed because Scott failed to provide a witness testifying that he was a slave.

 He was awarded a new trial and the Court found Scott and his family legally free.

-The case went to the Supreme Court of Missouri which reversed the jury's decision, stating that the Scott's were still legally slaves.
+The case went to the Supreme Court of Missouri which reversed the jury's decision, stating that the Scotts were still legally slaves.

 Scott sued the federal court, which held that Scott was a slave.